 Understanding your context – webinars

-Join us on 17 April 2026 for two inspiring webinars that will help you ensure your teaching is relevant to your learners and effective in your context.
+Watch the recordings of two inspiring webinars that will help you ensure your teaching is relevant to your learners and effective in your context.

 Two young learners give a presentation to their diverse classmates